AndreassenLearn/TelemetryProject/README.md

 ### BlazorClient
 * The Blazor specific implementation of `IStorageService`; `LocalStorageService` is currently just a placeholder without any logic.
 Meaning, it cannot store nor retreive any data.
 In this specific use-case it is also less important for a server-sided application, which requires a constant connection between the server and client (i.e. internet access from the client device) anyway.

+## Video Demonstration
+Follow [this link](https://youtu.be/nJfPQxIeF7M) for a quick demonstration of the MauiClient (v1.0.0) in use.
+The video both shows the app when it's online and offline.

+### Offline
+All displayed data is stored from previous requests made from the MAUI client before going offline.
+The client cannot communicate with the API to change servo position or LED state.

+The debug window isn't shown as the areoplane mode of the emulator cuts the connection to the IDE too.
+However, we would have seen that the client doesn't even try to initiate any HTTP communication and resorts to the local cache for data right away.

+If the API was offline and the client online, Polly would have retried the request a couple of times before finally giving up and letting the app use the local cache instead.

+### Online
+We are connected and fully up and running.
+Polly will retry any failed HTTP messages.
+Note the "Retrying in xx:xx:xx.x ..." being displayed in the debug window for the POST message to /led/False or /led/True.

 ## Change Log

 ### v1.1.0